Australian Institute of Health and Welfare (2021) Alcohol, tobacco & other drugs in Australia., AIHW, Australian

 Box IMPACT2: National data on drug-related hospitalisations

 The Australian Institute of Health and Welfare (AIHW) and the National Drug and Alcohol Research Centre (NDARC) routinely publish findings from the National Hospital Morbidity Database (NHMD), including drug-related hospitalisations.
 Methodological differences in the analyses mean that NDARC reports a lower number of drug-related hospitalisations than the AIHW.

 Key differences in the analyses are:

 Overdose and misuse of alcohol and other drugs (AOD) are public health concerns that affect the community on many levels.
 Surveillance and monitoring of AOD overdose and misuse can help to form an evidence base in relation to trends and emerging patterns of harms (Moayeri et al. 2020).

 Data from the Illicit Drug Reporting System (IDRS) and the Ecstasy and Related Drugs Reporting System (EDRS) show rates of self-reported overdose among people who regularly use stimulant drugs (EDRS) and who regularly inject drugs (IDRS).
-In 2020:
+In 2021: